Neurosarcoidosis is a form of sarcoidosis, in which inflammation occurs in the brain, spinal cord, and other areas of the nervous system.

-Some cases go away on their own in 4 - 6 months.
+Some cases go away on their own in 4 to 6 months.
 Others continue off and on for the rest of the person's life.
 Neurosarcoidosis can cause permanent disability and, in some cases, death.

-Complications vary depending on which part of the nervous system is involved and how you respond to treatment.
+Complications vary, depending on which part of the nervous system is involved and how you respond to treatment.
 Slowly worsening or permanent loss of neurological function is possible.
 In rare cases, the brainstem may be involved.
 This is life threatening.

 When to Contact a Medical Professional

-Call your health care provider if you have sarcoidosis and any neurological symptoms occur.
+Contact your health care provider if you have sarcoidosis and any neurological symptoms occur.